wasp-lang/wasp/waspc/README.md

 ## Deployment / CI
-Every commit is built and tested on Travis (linux, osx) and AppVeyor (win).
+We use Github Actions for CI.

+CI runs for any commits on `master` branch, for pull requests, and for any commits tagged with tag that starts with `v`.

+During CI, we build and test Wasp code on Linux, MacOS and Windows.

-If commit is tagged, github draft release is created from it containing binary packages.
+If commit is tagged with tag starting with `v`, github draft release is created from it containing binary packages.

-If you put `[skip ci]` in commit message, that commit will be ignored by both Travis and AppVeyor.
+If you put `[skip ci]` in commit message, that commit will be ignored by Github Actions.

-NOTE: If building of your commit is suddenly taking much longer time, it might be connected with cache on Travis/AppVeyor.
+NOTE: If building of your commit is suddenly taking much longer time, it might be connected with cache on Github Actions.
+If it happens just once every so it is probably nothing to worry about.
+If it happens consistently, we should look into it.

 ## Documentation